 Any “interest” must be disclosed as soon as practicable after the Committee Member or committee members become aware of the interest.
 The nature and extent of the interest (including any monetary value of the interest if it can be quantified) must also be disclosed.
 After disclosure, the Committee Member or committee member may not participate in any decision on that matter, and may be excluded by the rest of the Committee or sub-committee from any discussion on it.

-The Committee must maintain an “interest’s register” recording the particulars of the Committee Member’s or committee member’s “interest”.
+The Committee must maintain an “interests register” recording the particulars of the Committee Member’s or committee member’s “interest”.
 This “interests register” shall be open for inspection by Members upon reasonable notice to the Contact Officer.
 A summary of the “interests register” must be presented to each Annual Members’ Meeting.

 Committee Expenses